 -- University at Buffalo press release, "12 at UB receive SUNY Chancellor's Awards," 7/1/2003

-In 1982, Knowles graduated from Vassar College with a bachelor's degree in art history.
+In 1982, Doritty graduated from Vassar College with a bachelor's degree in art history.
 She earned her masters degree in media studies and art history from UB in 1994.
 In 2002, she received a M.F.A. from Temple University in film and video arts.

-In 2001 Knowles produced a small film, "Progress," which juxtaposes Thomas Edison's historic film from the Pan-American Exhibition in 1901 called "A Trip Around the World" with clips of interviews of present day Buffalonians' giving their thoughts of what Buffalo might be like in the year 2101.
+In 2001 Knowles produced a small film, "Progress," which juxtaposed Thomas Edison's historic film from the Pan-American Exhibition in 1901 called "A Trip Around the World" with clips of interviews of present day Buffalonians' giving their thoughts of what Buffalo might be like in the year 2101.

 Affiliation(s): Media Study